$p$-adic families of automorphic forms over some unitary Shimura varieties: Analytic continuation and classicality

 \begin{proposition} Let $H^0(X(v),\omega^\kappa)^{<k_n+k_{n-1}-n+1}$ be the eigenspace where $U_1$ has slope $<k_n+k_{n-1}-n+1$.
 Then it is included in the space of classical forms

 \end{proposition}

 We begin the preparation for the proof of the above proposition.
 It will be finished in Prop.
 5.7.
 The method which we use here is by studying the analytic continuation of finite slope overconvergent eigenforms as in \cite{PS}.
+There is a related work \cite{Bi} of Bijakowski, where classicality results for modular forms over some general PEL type Shimura (with unramified local reductive groups) are proved.
+Although Bijakowski also used the method of analytic continuation to prove classicality results, there are still many differences between our approach below and that in \cite{Bi}.
+Namely, Bijakowski studied intensively the geometry near the region with integer degrees in the rigid analytic Shimura varieties, while we are mainly based on the geometry of the special fiber, which is simpler in our special case.
+In this sense our method is more close to that of \cite{PS}.
 We remark that there is a related result of Johansson in \cite{J} by studying the rigid cohomology for a more restricted sub class of our Shimura varieties.

 We define a function of $deg$ over $X^{rig}$ as follows